antonkril/antonkril.github.io/_posts/2014-10-12-code-reuse.md

 layout: post
 title: Code reuse
 ---

-When behavior duplication occurs, that behavior should be extracted and reused.
-Possible behavior extraction directions are following:
+It is common wisdom that behavior duplication should be avoided in most cases.
+The duplicated behavior should be extracted and reused.
+There are the following behavior extraction approaches available in the object-oriented paradigm:

 ![Behavior extraction directions](/images/code-reuse.png)

-1. Private method within class.
-Can only be used if behavior duplication occurs within same class.
-Easiest option, but prevents customizations.
+1. Extract to a private method within the class.
+You can only use this if behavior duplication occurs within one class.
+It is the easiest option, but it prevents customizations of the extracted code since it is being moved to a private method.
-2. Inheritance.
-Move duplicated behavior to method in parent class and reuse within all children.
-Can only be used for behavior reuse within logically connected objects.
-Has all problems of inheritance: publication of protected api, hard-code of class dependency (limits customizations)
+2. Extract to a method in a parent class and reuse in all children.
+You can only use it within hierarchically linked objects.
+It has all problems of inheritance: publication of protected class API, static linking (parent class name is hard-coded in child classes), and limited customizability (you can't substitute the extracted behavior in a polymorphic way
-3. Trait.
-Similar to inheritance, but does not have limitation of logicaly related clients.
-Also hard-codes dependency on specific trait and prevents customization of reused behavior.
+3. Extract to a Mixin or a Trait (for PHP).
+Similar to inheritance, but does not have the limitation of logically related clients.
+It also has the problem of static linking.
-4. Extracted Interface Dependency.
-Behavior is moved to extracted object.
-That object can be reused in any client (no logical relation limitation).
-This approach allows customization and substitution of extracted behavior.
-Only downside is that new dependency is added to constructor of every client.
+4. Extract to a dependency (Composition).
+Move the duplicated behavior to a separate object.
+The object can then be used in any client (no hierarchical relation limitation).
+This approach allows customization and substitution of the extracted behavior in runtime.
-5. Facade.
-Only available when all clients of extracted behavior share facade, and that behavior must be executed for every client.
+5. Extract to a Facade.
+Only available when all clients of the extracted behavior share a single facade.

-For code that is supposed to be customized only #4 & #5 should be used.
+Only #4 & #5 should be used for the application to support extensibil